TwiFic Doctorward Contest

 If Jasper, Alice, Rose, or Emmett had wondered where we'd been for so long, they didn't allude to it out loud, but I didn't miss the grin on Alice's face, and the smug look on Jasper's when we resurfaced from behind the scenes.
 Bella thanked me for my chivalry; I discretely squeezed her hand, before leaving her with Alice to start her shift.
 I was wired and didn't want any more to drink, but I wasn't leaving the bar without Bella tonight, so I reclaimed my seat at the bar.
 No one else mattered.

 I watched Bella from afar, and every so often our eyes would meet across the bar.
 It was all I could do to not go to her, throw her over my shoulder, and make a quick get-a-way.
 Instead, I immersed myself in her presence, and in the talented singers entertaining the patrons.
-After several hours, Jasper stopped by to ask if I wanted anything before he shut down the wet bar.
-It was twelve-thirty, and the bar closed at one.
+After several hours, Jasper stopped by to ask if I wanted a drink before he shut down the wet bar.
+It was twelve-forty-five, and the bar closed at one.

 "Nah, man.
 I think I'm going to see Caius about singing the last song of the night.
 I'll see you after."